kmunve/iearth_aval_exercise/README.md

-# iearth_aval_exercise
+# iEarth avalanche exercise
 Exercise on avalanche hazard mapping.
-Part of the iEarth programm.
+Part of the [iEarth](https://iearth.no/) programm.